It’s a question that people ask at the get go:

 ONE TIME CONSULTATIONS AND OTHER OPTIONS

 One time consults can be fit in and I welcome those when my schedule permits.
 Click here to find out how our in-home and on-line consultations work.
+All consultations are paid up front, prior to the meeting.

-I cannot take every project that is presented to me, primarily because of time.
 If I cannot take on your project or I find it might fit better with another designer, I urge you to peruse the ASID TGCC website for many qualified designers in our area.

 If you’re looking for a more affordable option for design services, I do a Q&A type consult remotely too, Designed w/a Click.